openpublishoperation/devops-learn-pr/docs/compare/Azure-DevOps-vs-CircleCI.md

 - [Azure Test Plans](https://azure.microsoft.com/services/devops/test-plans/) - Test and ship with confidence using manual and exploratory testing tools.

 ## Azure Pipelines vs CircleCI
-CircleCI only provides a subset of these servcies.
+CircleCI only provides a subset of these services.
 Although it is fair to ask how Azure DevOps compares with CircleCI, it makes more sense to compare the services that CircleCI does offer...
 CI/CD.
 We have a [separate comparison page](Azure-Pipelines-vs-CircleCI.md) which evaluates [Azure Pipelines against CircleCI](Azure-Pipelines-vs-CircleCI.md#compare-circleci-with-azure-pipelines) and also [Azure DevOps services as a whole against CircleCI](Azure-Pipelines-vs-CircleCI.md#compare-circleci-with-azure-devops).

 Please visit the [Azure Pipelines vs. CircleCI](Azure-Pipelines-vs-CircleCI.md) page to learn how the two products actually compare.